 At Hetton, Stephenson used steam locomotives but the steep climb over Warden Law Hill to the west of Houghton-le-Spring was going to be a challenge at 636 feet above sea level.
 This had to be crossed to link the railway to the Wear so stationary engines were utilised on this section of the line to haul and lower the railway wagons.

-George Stephenson’s son, Robert assisted his father at Hetton, but it was another Robert Stephenson, George’s brother, and also an engineer, who undertook the building work for the colliery and railway.
+George Stephenson’s son, Robert, assisted his father at Hetton, but it was another Robert Stephenson, George’s brother, and also an engineer, who undertook the building work for the colliery and railway.
 This Robert Stephenson resided in Lyons Cottages near the edge of Hetton to the south.
-The cottages can still be seen near the present Hetton Lyons Industrial Estate and Robert Stephenson’s residence here is commeorated by a plaque.
+The cottages can still be seen near the present Hetton Lyons Industrial Estate and Robert Stephenson’s residence here is commemorated by a plaque.

 Hetton railway opened on November 18, 1822 and was operated by three locomotives along with five fixed engines and five self-acting inclines.
 Four of the locomotives were given names.
-One was simply called ‘Hetton’ and another three – Tallyho, Star and Dart were named from local racehorses.
+One was simply called Hetton and another three – Tallyho, Star and Dart were named from local racehorses.

-The Growth of Hetton
+Growth of Hetton

 Most of these were pit cottages much smaller and more basic than the houses you see in Hetton today.
-One row of pit cottages from Hetton called Francis Street has been rebuilt at Beamish Museum where it forms the famous pit row of the museum’s colliery village.
+As we have noted, one row of pit cottages from Hetton called Francis Street has been rebuilt at Beamish Museum where it forms the famous pit row of the museum’s colliery village.
 This particular row dates from the 1860s.

 As the town grew the miners were joined by a whole host of tradesmen, publicans and people providing services that any small town required.
 The population growth at Hetton was as follows: 1801 : 253; 1811 : 322; 1821 : 994; 1851: 5,751 and this clearly shows the impact the opening of the mine had.

 Around 53% of the heads of household at Hetton were born in County Durham with about half of these originating from the nearest mining areas like Fatfield and Rainton.
 The other half were mostly from those parts of the old County Durham that lay to the east of Gateshead particularly Jarrow and Hebburn.